flutter/website/src/development/ui/material3-guide.md

 ## Key updates
 Though the migration to Material 3 continues, it introduces several major changes from older Material versions.
-You can demo the Material 3 features with the Material 3 Flutter Showcase.
+You can demo the Material 3 features with the [Material 3 Flutter] showcase[].

 ### New widgets